 Payment orchestration platforms can incorporate new payment providers, methods and currencies into your existing available payment options.

-If you rely on a single payments service provider, you might not be able to easily add other payment options.
+If you rely on a single payment service provider, you might not be able to easily add other payment options.
 Or you might have to manage them on separate platforms.

-Increasing your range of available accepted payments increases the range of clients you can convert.
+Increasing your range of accepted payments increases the range of clients you can convert.

 2. Routing transactions